Illinois Data on Police Shootings and Violence

 Disparities in injuries

-African Americans, homeless individuals, persons with motor disabilities and individuals with psychiatric conditions are more likely to be injured, suffer severe injuries and be killed during contact with law enforcement.
+African Americans, homeless individuals, persons with disabilities and individuals with psychiatric conditions are more likely to be injured, suffer severe injuries and be killed during contact with law enforcement.

 Protestors in Washington, D.C. decry the police killing of Michael Brown.